ikubaysan/neos-nes/README.md

 ```

+A range's start and span are both 3 digits, and are combined into a single UTF8 character.

 When decoding the messages in python/logix to display our frame, we need to iterate over the characters of the message and:
 * Read the first character, which will be a row number